App-vNext/Polly/docs/chaos/behavior.md

 > [!NOTE]
 > Please note that the `Chaos.OnBehavior` telemetry event will be reported **only if** the behavior chaos strategy injects a custom behavior which does not throw exception.
 >
-> So, if the behavior is not injected or it is injected and throws an exception then there will be no telemetry emitted.
+> So, if the behavior is either not injected or injected and throws an exception then there will be no telemetry emitted.
 >
 > Also remember that the `Result` will be **always empty** for the `Chaos.OnBehavior` telemetry event.